BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 This is because it is taking the price that was calculated BEFORE the swap happened.

 Then another swap happens and the new tick price is 75 and it has been 100 seconds since the last observation.
-Then the latest observsation will have a tickCumulative of:
+Then the latest observation will have a tickCumulative of:

 `0 + (25 * 100) = 250`